3D render of a penguin

 Week 9 - Lifting and carrying

 In week nine, you’ll explore weight and prop interaction as you learn how to lift and carry objects.
+You'll make use of constraints, which are essential for succesful interaction with props.

 Week 10 - Pushing and pulling